 Artist Statement

 If the artist is to remain relevant in today’s media landscape, which is saturated with more visual information than we can process, then their artwork must be engaging.
 But not in the sense that it merely grabs our attention.
-This engagement must be eternal and convey not a message but rather a dialogue in which the artwork penetrates the viewer and the viewer the artwork.
-In other words, the act of seeing or viewing the artwork affects both the viewer and that which is being viewed.
+This engagement is eternal, conveying a dialogue in which the artwork penetrates the viewer and the viewer the artwork.
+The process of viewing an artwork affects both the viewer and that which is being viewed.

-Today, psychedelics are often spoken of as a means by which one could alter and perhaps raise their consciousness.
-Art is such a substance.
-Advertising and mass media are a substance of a similar art, slipping unnoticed past the threshold of our conscious mind and steering us to perceive things in ways we might not otherwise.
-I too want to steer the viewer, however, to a different end; namely a viewer more conscious and aware of themselves and more capable of making sense of the world they inhabit.
+Advertising and mass media are a substance similar to art, slipping unnoticed past the threshold of our conscious mind and steering us to desire things we might not otherwise.
+I also intend to steer the viewer, however, to a different end than that of adversting; namely a viewer more conscious and aware of themselves and more capable of making sense of the world they inhabit and in turn improving the quality of their choices.

 Joshua Hoskins, Berlin, 2022